zorp-corp/nockapp/README.md

 The NockApp framework provides two modules, Crown and Sword:
 1. Crown provides a minimal Rust interface to a Nock kernel.
-2. [Sword](https://github.com/zorp-corp/sword) is a modern Nock runtime.
+2. [Sword](https://github.com/zorp-corp/sword) is a modern Nock runtime that achieves durable execution.

 <br>